PhantomMorrigan/bevy_bae/readme.md

 }
 ```

+Note that while we require conditions apply effects on operators here, the same can be done with compound tasks.

 Let's consider what happens when running our app.
 - First, `Select` will try to plan `greet`, but cannot, as `can_greet` is not set to `true`.
 - Next, `Select` will plan `prepare_to_greet` as a fallback